okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/overview-and-considerations/hook-implementation-setup/index.md

 An external service &ndash; a secure web server and application &ndash; is a requirement to implement an Okta Event or Inline Hook.

-For instructional purposes, the following example guides for Event and Inline Hook types use the third-party site, [Glitch](https://glitch.com) as an online external service, one you can use to quickly implement the sample code to preview the functionality of an Event or Inline Hook.
+For instructional purposes, the following example guides for Event Hooks and Inline Hook types use the third-party site [Glitch](https://glitch.com) to function as an online external service, one you can use to quickly implement the sample code to preview the functionality of an Event or Inline Hook.
 You also need a working dev or preview Okta org to configure the hooks and implement the hook functionality.

 > **Note:** You can also use your own secure web server to implement the sample code.